Limited Company Tax Calculator

 Certain businesses can register for the Flat Rate VAT scheme as small businesses, a government incentive to simplify VAT.

-It implies you charge a standard rate of 20% on your invoices yet pay a reduced rate to HMRC.
-This charge is 16.5% if you are classified as a limited cost trader.
+This implies that you charge a standard rate of 20% on your invoices, yet you pay a reduced rate to HMRC.
+This charge is 16.5% if you are classified as a limited-cost trader.
 Otherwise, your pay rate is determined by your profession.

 Dividend tax-free allowance